buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

    generated.
 If no tokens are given, then script generation is disabled.
 If the option isn't given at all, then all scripts defined by the named eggs will be generated.

+dependent-scripts
+   If set to the string "true", scripts will be generated for all required eggs in addition to the eggs specifically named.

 interpreter
    The name of a script to generate that allows access to a Python